 Many of us welcomed Windows 10 when it first entered the scene.
 We anticipated a product superior to the universally hated Windows 8, and we got it.
-And while the new iteration of Microsoft’s famed Operating System is a big improvement, it’s not perfect.
+While the new iteration of Microsoft’s famed Operating System is a big improvement, it’s not perfect.

 From aggressive data collection to forced updates, Windows 10 has rightfully drawn a lot of criticism from both reviewers and ordinary users.
 Despite its sleek new layout and updated features, it can also suffer from slow performance.